 Chapman bounced around Europe after he left Mexico in 1867.
 He started his wartime memoirs, although whether he stopped them or the rest were lost is unknown.
 They were only discovered in the 1970s.
 Chapman witnessed the siege of Paris during the Franco-Prussian War, which might have led to his mental breakdown.
 When he recovered in 1874 he finished Picket Post at his father’s request.
 It depicts Chapman on duty in the “Life Insurance Brigade,” a rare quiet self-portrait in a war where most paintings were dramatic renderings of battles and leaders.
 There were only moments of genius as he drifted between Europe, Mexico, and America.
 To many he was a minor talent, although his best work seemed to be at once classical, realistic, and impressionist.

-Chapman never did become a great artist, or at least a consist one.
+Chapman never did become a great artist, or at least a consistent one.
 Yet, the soldier in him remained consistent.
 When the Spanish-American War began, Chapman, dropped everything, moved from Mexico to Virginia, and offered his services in defense of the state.
 Unable to make much of himself in Virginia, he moved again, but he did not blame Virginia.
 In a letter to his brother he said “I love the South for many reasons and one is that they would as likely look at a painting upside down as not.
 It is no country for artists, at every step one would meet some one to tell him to go to work–which does not mean paint.”

 By the early 20th Century, some artists were taking note of Chapman’s Charleston paintings, but as a Confederate his work was generally shunned in New York City.
 He was mostly commissioned to paint scenes from Mexico.
 Yet, his grand ambition was a two part piece on “Stonewall” Jackson that featured his stand at First Bull Run and his wounding at Chancellorsville.
 He was commissioned to do both right after the war, but his patron’s finances collapsed.
 Facing death, Chapman tried once more, but after considering a move to Kentucky, he died in 1910.
 His last works were sketches of Bernard Bee, William Pender, and Jackson, three men who died fighting for the Confederacy.
 Chapman may have desired the same.
 He certainly liked the life of a soldier, and save for his Shiloh wound, his memoirs are distinctly lacking in the horror of war.
 He would later say that for good or bad, his character was formed in the Confederate army.